Copyright Law in Massachusetts

 What Is Copyright Registration?

 Copyright registration is a type of public record for ownership.
-A piece of work doesn’t require copyright registration for protection under the US copyright law.
-However, you should register your product in Massachusetts under copyright to offer you several unique advantages:
+Technically, a piece of work doesn’t require copyright registration for protection under the US copyright law.
+However, you should register your product in Massachusetts with the help of a copyright lawyer.
+This can offer you several unique advantages.
+By doing this you can:

 What Is a Trademark?